dlr-pa/climaccf/docs/gStarted.rst

     import climaccf
     from climaccf.main_processing import ClimateImpact

 First, the input meteorological variables will be processed.
-This processing step is mainly related to 1) extracting variables of input data, 2) calculating required variables from alternative ones in case of missing variables (for details, see Table 5 of Dietmüller et al. 2022 :cite:p:`simonePython`), 3) unifying the naming and dimension of variables, and 4) changing the resolution and geographical area.
+This processing step is mainly related to 1) extracting variables of input data, 2) calculating required variables from alternative ones in case of missing variables (for details, see Table 5 of Dietmüller et al. 2022 :cite:p:`simonePython`), 3) unifying the naming and dimension of variables, and 4) changing the resolution and geographical area of the output.
 The horizontal resolution and the geographical region of the output can be selected in the user configuration file (config-user.yml).
 Notice that the horizontal resolution cannot be higher than the resolution of the meteorological input data, and the decrease in resolution is a factor :math:`i` of natural numbers.
 For instance, if the resolution of meteorological input data is :math:`0.25^{\circ} \times 0.25^{\circ}`, the resolution can be reduced to :math:`i \cdot 0.25^{\circ} \times i \cdot 0.25^{\circ}`, for :math:`i \in` N.

 ::